Winford W. Barrow: Career

 In 1945, Winford W. Barrow graduated from the United States Coast Guard Academy.
-He was selected as vice president of his class and again played on the football team.
+He was selected as vice president of his class and played on the Coast Guard Bears football team.

 Shortly after graduating, Barrow was stationed aboard the United States Navy vessel USS Poole to serve as part of the Occupation of Japan after World War II.
 After returning to the United States, he was assigned to USCGC Bibb and USCGC Cherokee.

-Barrow went on to serve as executive officer of USCGC Mistletoe and USCGC Spencer (WPG-36) and gunnery officer of USCGC Winnebago.
+Barrow went on to serve as executive officer of USCGC Mistletoe and USCGC Spencer and gunnery officer of USCGC Winnebago.
 Eventually, he became the commanding officer of USCGC Duane after having also been its executive officer.

-In 1965, Barrow was named as the chief of the Merchant Vessel Inspection Division of the Coast Guard.
-Six years later, he assumed command of the United States Coast Guard Yard.
+Transferred next to Florida, he served first as marine inspector at the Marine Inspection Office at Jacksonville from May, 1957 to June, 1959, and then as executive officer and material senior inspector at the Marine Inspection Office at Tampa until May, 1963.

+During his next tour of duty, he served first as executive officer and then as commanding officer of USCGC Duane out of Boston on ocean station patrol and search and rescue.
+Reporting from sea duty at Coast Guard Headquarters in Washington, D.C., in August, 1965, he served first as assistant chief, for two years, and then as chief of Merchant Vessel Inspection Division for more than three years.
+For outstanding achievement as chief of the division, he was awarded the Coast Guard Commendation Medal.
+He was cited for his work in passenger ship fire safety development.

+From February 1971 to July 1972, he was stationed again at Baltimore, Maryland., but in the triple role of Coast Guard group commander, commanding officer of the Coast Guard station and as captain of the Port of Baltimore.